HERA-Team/hera-images/BUILDING.md

 1. Create repositories for the images you want to host on your account.
 The push step will get pretty far before erroring out if you don’t!
-1. Once an image has been built locally, “tag” it to indicate that it should also be associated with an online registry: e.g. `sudo docker tag hera-stack docker.io/pkgw/hera-stack:20160127`.
+1. Once an image has been built locally, “tag” it to indicate that it should also be associated with an online registry: e.g. `docker tag hera-stack docker.io/pkgw/hera-stack:20160127`.
 1. Then “push” it to the repo.